JSK-KML/Python-Programming-2/docs/labs/lab-03.md

 **Situation:**

 A subway line has stations stored in order in a list.
-A passenger wants to know how many stops they need to travel between two stations.
+A passenger wants to know how many stops between two stations by name.

+If a station name does not exist in the list, return `-1`.

 **Example:**
 ```
 Stations: ["Central", "Marina", "Bukit", "Orchard", "Sentosa"]
-           0          1         2        3          4

-From "Marina" (index 1) to "Sentosa" (index 4)
+From "Marina" to "Sentosa"
+Marina at index 1, Sentosa at index 4
 Stops = 3

+From "Marina" to "Unknown"
+→ -1 (station name does not exist)
 ```

 **Task:**

-Write a program that takes 5 station names, an origin index, a destination index, and prints how many stops between them.
+Write functions that:
+1. Find a station's position in the list
+2. Calculate the stops between two stations

 ## Exercise 3: Cinema Seat Finder <Badge type="warning" text="Task" />